EndPointCorp/end-point-blog/2021/12/using-postman-to-test-apis.md

 Full API testing can be done with the click of a button.
 Investing time now into building up the Postman infastructure will save development time down the line.

 Custom Test Suites can be written in JavaScript and run manually or by a script.
 Periodically running these will ensure your application's API experiences limited regression.
-Below are a few simple tests that can be run using Postman's Javascript `pm` object.
+Below are a few simple tests that can be run using Postman's JavaScript `pm` object.

 ```javascript
 // Post request